-The ratio between class 2-4 and class 5 colonies at all sites between 2002 and 2017 is shown in the graph below.
+The ratio between class 2-4 and class 5 colonies at all sites between 2002 and 2018 is shown in the graph below.
 Class 2-4 colonies represent healthy growing colonies whilst class 5 represent those with deterioration from either natural or anthropogenic factors.
 The results show that for most years the ratio is greater than 1, therefore there are more healthy growing colonies than degraded colonies.

-Figure 6.8.4 Pentapora foliacea - ratio of class 2-4 colonies to class 5 colonies - all Skomer sites
+Figure 6.8.3 Pentapora foliacea - ratio of class 2-4 colonies to class 5 colonies - all Skomer sites

 The current dataset forms an important baseline for Skomer sites.
-However, it needs to be remembered that all sites are currently subject to anthropogenic activities including pot fishing, angling and recreational diving.
+However, it needs to be remembered that all sites are currently subject to anthropogenic activities including pot fishing, angling and recreational diving, which all have the potential to harm P. foliacea colonies.